-With effect from January 2013, the first phase of the new requirements for efficiency levels for fans become mandatory, the implications of this will mean that certain fans will no longer be marketable within the European Union.
+With effect from January 2013, the first phase of the new requirements for efficiency levels for fans became mandatory, the implications of this will meant that certain fans would no longer be marketable within the European Union.

-The legislative regulations will be strengthened even further by 2015, which will have even wider consequences for fan manufacturers, since the bar is raised, and the minimum efficiency standards required in this phase are far more onerous than the standards set for 2013.
+The legislative regulations are now being strengthened even further in 2015, which will have even wider consequences for fan manufacturers, since the bar is raised, and the minimum efficiency standards required in this phase are far more onerous than the standards set for 2013.

 With fan equipment manufacturers providing increasingly energy efficient products, the environmental benefits are representative of the industries contribution.
 Needless to say, some fan manufacturers will be left behind if they do not address the changes required in complying with new, stringent regulatory standards.

 Elta Fans' environmental drive is directed at continuously educating its customers on how improvements in fantechnology benefit the wider environment in which we live.